GEM-benchmark/GEM-benchmark.github.io/web/tasks/WebNLG.md

 | Unseen        |                72 |                 1 |

-Selection 3: seen/unseen combinations of predicates.
+Selection 3 (frequency): seen/unseen combinations of predicates.
 This selection checks for all combinations of predicates whether that combination has been seen in the training data.
 For example: if the combination of predicates A and B is seen, that means that there is an input in the training data consisting of two triples, where one triple uses predicate A and the other uses predicate B. If the combination is unseen, then the converse is true.
 The table below provides the relevant frequencies.

 | _ in training | Frequency English | Frequency Russian |
 |---------------|-------------------|-------------------|